mlswg/mls-protocol/draft-ietf-mls-protocol.md

   same view of the parameters in use

 In other words, an application can use GroupContext extensions to ensure that all members of the group agree on a set of parameters.
 Clients indicate their support for parameters in KeyPackage extensions.
-New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo or PublicGroupState object.
+New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo object.
 The `other_extensions` field in a GroupInfo object can be used to provide additional parameters to new joiners that are used to join the group.

 This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly